 • Short-term debt instruments or cash reserves

 These derivatives are structured to replicate two to three times the daily return of an index.
-For instance, if the Nasdaq-100 rises 1%, a 3x ETF like TQQQ aims to return +3%, while its inverse, SQQQ, seeks -3%.
+If the Nasdaq-100 rises 1%, a 3x ETF like TQQQ aims to return +3%, while its inverse, SQQQ, seeks -3%.
+Simple in concept, but powerful in practice.

 Every trading day, the ETF resets its leverage.
 That means each day’s performance is based solely on the daily change in the underlying index, not its cumulative return over time.
-This mechanism involves buying or selling derivative contracts at the close of the market to adjust the fund’s exposure in line with its target leverage ratio.
+This mechanism involves buying or selling derivative contracts at market close to adjust the fund’s exposure in line with its target leverage ratio.

 • Day 1: +2%